-10 Genius Ways to Use eCommerce Personalization to Attract and Convert Customers
+10 Genius Ways to Use eCommerce Personalization to Get More Customers

 Ecommerce personalization has come a long way since the start of the eCommerce boom.
 But it should come as no surprise when content is personalized to the shopper's needs, likes, and even using their name, they're far more likely to engage and purchase from that brand.

 Don't take my word for it.
 Take a look at the stats that prove the benefits of eCommerce personalization:

 80% of shoppers are more likely to buy from a company that offers personalized experiences.

 44% of consumers say that they will likely become repeat buyers after a personalized shopping experience with a particular company.

 Marketers see an average increase of 20% in sales when using personalized experiences.